Motor Board Configuration¶

 Reading the input to the motor board¶

 The disadvantage of measuring at the input power stage is that we are measuring the total current to the board.
-That means we are measuring the current of the board and your trains.
-It takes power to run any electonics and so there is current being used by the motor board even without any locos on the track.
+That means we are measuring the current used by the motor board and your trains.
+It takes power to run any electronics, so there is current being used by the motor board even without any locos on the track.
 The good news is that it is a small current and we can account for it.
-As a matter of fact, on the programming track, DCC++EX does a quick calibration to “zero out” or “tare” the resting current so we have a baseline to measure ack pulses against.
+As a matter of fact, on the programming track, DCC++EX does a quick calibration to “zero out” or “tare” the resting current so we have a baseline to measure decoder ACK pulses against.

 The other disadvantage is that if your motor board has both MAIN and PROG sections on it, you need to turn off power to the MAIN track when you are going to do any programming (reading and writing CVs) on the PROG track.
-There is no way without modifying a dual H-Bridge board like this of reading the current of each H-Bridge separately.
+There is no way of reading the current of each H-Bridge separately without modifying a dual H-Bridge board like this.

 Reading the output to the track¶

-This method has the advantage or reading the actual current being used by things attached to the track.
+This method has the advantage of reading the actual current being used by things attached to the track, i.e. trains.
 It has the further advantage of being able to read MAIN current and PROG current separately, even on boards that have both H-Bridges on the same board.
 That makes sense, because you are, in effect, connecting to the track circuit, not the motor board.

-The disadvantage is that you MUST use a bi-directional current sensor and you need 2 sensors if you want to use one to sense ACKS (adknowledgements) from locos on the programming track and to sense current and detect an overload (short circuit) on either track.
+The disadvantage is that you MUST use a bi-directional current sensor, and you need 2 sensors if you want to use one to sense ACKs (acknowledgements) from locos on the programming track, and to sense current and detect an overload (short circuit) on either track.

-No matter method you choose, you are going to have to either select the correct motor board type in your config.h file or create a motorboard definition to tell DCC++EX which pins you are connecting your current sense board(s) to and what current sense factor to use to report the current accurately.
+No matter which method you choose, you are going to have to either select the correct motor board type in your config.h file, or create a motorboard definition to tell DCC++EX which pins you are connecting your current sense board(s) to, and what current sense factor to use to report the current accurately.